grafana/metrictank/docs/cloud/http-api.md

 Note that you can find the instance ID as the username in the "Using Grafana with Hosted Metrics" section of your Grafana.com instance details page

 So essentially you can use basic auth with username "api_key" (for dedicated clusters) or your instance ID (for shared clusters) and password the api key that you provisoned

-And you can also use a bearer token in "username:password" format (if username not specified, "api_key" is assumed)
+You can also use a bearer token in "username:password" format (if username not specified, "api_key" is assumed)

 ## Common Request Parameters